2008 United States presidential election in Mississippi

 The 2008 United States presidential election in Mississippi took place on November 4, 2008, and was part of the 2008 United States presidential election.
 Voters chose 6 representatives, or electors to the Electoral College, who voted for president and vice president.

-Mississippi was won by Republican nominee John McCain with a 13.2% margin of victory.
+Mississippi was won by Republican nominee John McCain with a 13.17% margin of victory.
 Prior to the election, all 17 news organizations considered this a state McCain would win, or otherwise a red state.
 Although the state has the largest African American percentage in the country, Mississippi remains a safe red state at the presidential level, having voted Republican every election year since 1980.
 While there was comparably high African American turnout compared to previous elections in Mississippi and Obama performed significantly better than Kerry in 2004, it was not enough to overcome the state's strong Republican leanings.

-As of 2020, this is the last time Mississippi has voted to the right of West Virginia, North Dakota, South Dakota, or Montana.
+To date, this is the last time Warren County backed the national losing candidate.